elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

   - Ensure user installation is selected by default when navigating from the homepage
   - Fix opening apps from app installed toasts
 - Gala Include window decorations in screenshots for server-side decorated windows
+- Display settings: fixed "Use this display" switch
+- Latest 20.04.3 repos